brdbank/RP-integration-doc/README.md

 }
 ```

-The filster avavailable are : registrationNumber, beneficiaryAccountNumber, names, paymentPeriod
+The filster avavailable are : period, academicYear, yearOfStudy

 ## Headers